 Thailand is an incredible location for a family holiday, with the only problem being how to fit everything in.
 Most trips will include some time in Bangkok before heading south to the islands, so the next big decision is: how to get between the two, making sure that you are not only maximising your time but also minimising the hassle.
-We may have found the answer in a (relatively) little known gem, midway between Bangkok and Ko Chang – Chanthaburi with kids.
+We may have found the answer in a (relatively) little known gem, midway between Bangkok and Koh Chang – Chanthaburi.

-First of all, the location is perfect as a stop-off (about 3.5 hours south of Bangkok and 2.5 hours north of Ko Chang) but more importantly, it’s a fantastic place in its own right, offering plenty of activities and entertainment for a few nights.
+First of all, the location is perfect as a stop-off (about 3.5 hours south of Bangkok and 2.5 hours north of Ko Chang) but more importantly, it’s a fantastic place in its own right; there are some fascinating things to do in Chantaburi.

 Getting from Bangkok to Chanthaburi